-According to the International Labor Organisation, there are more than 160m migrant workers in the world.
+According to the International Labor Organisation, there are more than 160 million migrant workers in the world.
 Many of you know them as remittance customers but, especially in the low-income bracket, many migrant workers experience significant difficulties when trying to access basic financial services because they lack the necessary documents and requirements that mainstream bank need for KYC procedures.

 This has spurred a new wave of products and innovation focused on solving the need for this large, underserved group.